kanthaus/kanthaus.online/user/pages/20.events/2018-02-24_fsww-hackweek/event.en.md

     - '/events/upcoming/2018-02-24_fsww-hackweek'
 ---

-The idea of foodsharing shall be spread around the globe!
+The idea of Foodsharing shall be spread around the globe!

 ![foodsaving worldwide](/pics/fsww_tinyppl.jpg)